Frosthaven/zmk-config/README.md

  - (Optional) Compatible Displays: [nice!view](https://nicekeyboards.com/nice-view/)

 ## Layers
 Layer 0 is the default layer, `COLE-DH`.
 This is a ColemakDH layout.
+You can change the layout at any time.
+Instructions for doing so are at the end of this readme.

 ![Layer 0](/visual/LAYER0-v1.png)
 ![Layer 5](/visual/LAYER5-v1.png)